glnewton/mern-instagram-clone-api/README.md

 ## API Functionality

-1. API can performa basic CRUD operations for MESSAGES and COMMENTS.
+1. API can perform basic CRUD operations for MESSAGES and COMMENTS.
 2. All changes persist whether local or on the deployed site.
 3. API is deployed on Render.
 4. API will only accept whitelisted domains.